H-Crisp/Hunter-Crisp-Portfolio/README.md

 ## Why I picked these artifacts
 </summary>

 ##### These artifacts are some of my most recent and best work that I can showcase, each fitting a theme relating to computer science.
-While these themes were required for the Capstone, they do cover many surfaces in the field.
+While these themes were required for the Capstone, they also cover many surfaces in the field.

 </details>